-Category D: Basic quality, members' courses; pay as you play courses and are of poor quality.
-These courses are generally featureless and unattractive.
+Category D: Basic quality, members' courses; pay as you play courses and municipal courses.

-Category E: Courses which have the basic requirements for playing golf but golfing/tourist locations.
+Category E: Poorest quality courses.

+3.2 Situation
-3.2 Situation 1: The two main cities and their environs.

-Situation 2: Other large population centres and/or recognised
+Situation 1: The two main cities and their environs.
+Situation 2: Other large population centres, other cities, towns and/or recognised golfing/tourist locations.
 Situation 3: Fringes of the two preceding locations.
 Situation 4: Rural situations with no recognised golfing attraction.
 Situation 5: Remote situations.

-4.0 Rates To Be Applied
+4.0 Rates to be Applied